-Community College of Denver (CCD) received funds to provide laptops and WiFi hot spots to students with unforeseen need due to COVID-19.
+Community College of Denver (CCD) received funds to provide laptops and WiFi hotspots to students with unforeseen needs due to COVID-19.
 Laptops and/or WiFi hotspot distributions are restricted and subject to limitation.
+If a student requests a hotspot, they are able to use the loaner hotspot for the entire semester.
+The hotspots have unlimited data and require a T-Mobile signal in order to function.
+Laptops do not need to be returned to the college.
+The student must be able to pick up the laptop and/or hotspot in person.
 In order to qualify you must meet all of the following qualifications:

-Under the Coronavirus Aid, Relief and Economic Security (CARES) Act, Community College of Denver (CCD) received funds to provide grants to students with unforeseen expenses due to COVID-19.
-Eligible expenses included course materials, technology, transit, food, housing, health care, and childcare.
+The Community College of Denver (CCD) has a small amount of Federal Supplemental Educational Opportunity Grant (SEOG) funds to provide students with emergency expenses due to COVID-19.
+Eligible expenses include tuition and fees, course materials, technology, transit, food, housing, health care, and childcare.
 Funds are restricted and subject to limitation.
-Students with financial aid refunds higher than $6,195 for the semester will not be considered.
-Students with COVID-specific refunds of over $6,195 over the course of multiple semesters will not be considered.
-Only students who are eligible for Title IV federal aid can receive CARES Act emergency funds.
+Students with financial aid refunds higher than $6,345 for the semester may not be considered.
+Students with COVID-specific refunds of over $6,345 over the course of the 2020-2021 academic year may not be considered.
+Only FAFSA applicants eligible for Title IV federal aid can receive SEOG funds.
 In order to qualify you must meet all of the following qualifications:

-COVID-19 Relief funds will be distributed through the normal financial aid awarding process, with refunds delivered through the student’s chosen BankMobile preference.
+SEOG funds will be distributed through the normal financial aid awarding process, with direct application to tuition and fee balances first.
+If applicable, refunds will be delivered through the student’s chosen BankMobile preference.
 Attendance within the current semester is required.
-Disbursements will not begin until after census (last day to drop/add classes for the 15 week semester).
 Refunds can take up to 2.5 weeks for receipt.

-In addition to completing an online application, students will need to meet with a member of the Human Services team to review their application and identify additional campus & community-based support.
+In addition to completing an online application, students will need to meet with a member of the Human Services team to review their application and identify additional campus and community-based support.